Turo

 • A growing number of guests are searching for longer bookings of 30 days or more

-• Monthly trips can boost earnings for vehicles that are typically booked less than half the month, and can be adjusted to meet seasonal demand
+• Monthly trips can boost earnings for vehicles that are typically booked less than half the month, and discounts can be adjusted to meet seasonal demand

 • See if these discounts make sense for your vehicles and adjust them in the “Pricing and discounts” tab